rakishraja/Best-README-Template/README.md

 This project consists of two applications and utilizes a powerful open-source tool:

-### Upagatha 360 (UG360)
+### Sangraha 360 (SG360)

-UG360, an Android malware detection app, uses machine learning to classify installed apps.
+SG360, an Android malware detection app, uses machine learning to classify installed apps.
 It employs Django for efficient backend handling and stores data securely in MongoDB.

-### CyberGuard 360 (CG360)
+### Dṛḍhagā 360 (DG360)

-CyberGuard 360 (CG360) deploys federated learning, utilizing CIFAR-10, Kotlin, Malimg, and KronoDroid datasets for robust malware detection.
+Dṛḍhagā 360 (CG360) deploys federated learning, utilizing CIFAR-10, Kotlin, Malimg, and KronoDroid datasets for robust malware detection.
 It features an optimized MLP model for efficiency and privacy, with predictions available via a Django server interface.

 ### Mobile Security Framework (MobSF)